 Site Proposed / potential use Current use / status Progress Aberdeenshire Ballater C1: Old School Site Development of the site must benefit the community.
 Possible uses may include affordable housing, open market housing, mixed use, recreation or tourism.
-Site has been sold and owner is progressing application to develop for affordable housing.
-Planning application submitted in 2017 and under consideration by CNPA.
+Planning permission granted at appeal for affordable housing.
+Planning permission granted at appeal (2018) for affordable housing.
 Braemar C1: Site north of St Andrew's Terrace Site provides development opportunity to support the sustainable economic stability of the community and provide enhanced community facilities.
 Site currently undeveloped / greenfield.
 Site contains some constraints which may make it unsuitable for development.
-May not be suitable for development.
+May not be suitable for development and may not be carried forward as a community site.
 Highland Aviemore C1: Land between the Bowling Green and Railway line Protected for community use.
 Part of site has been developed for Cadets centre.
 Remainder of site undeveloped greenfield.
 C2: Former school playing fields Allocated for community use.
 Site protected for current use.
 Grantown-on- Spey C1: Site adjacent to play area Site provides opportunity for development which supports the needs for the community.
 Kingussie C1/C2: Community car parks The community car parks will be protected from development.
 Currently in operation Site contains surface water flooding issues but sites currently in operation.
 Moray Tomintoul C1: Old School site Site provides development opportunity to support the sustainable economic stability of the community and provide enhanced community facilities.
-Site has now been sold privately.
+Site has current planning permission for 9 residential units.
+Site has now been sold privately and being developed for housing.
 It may not be carried forward as a community site.
-Perth & Kinross Blair Atholl C1: River Tilt Caravan Park Existing tourism site provides opportunity for re- development to benefit the community.
-Possible uses may include affordable housing, open market housing, mixed use, recreation or tourism.
+Perth & Kinross Blair Atholl CI: River Tilt Caravan Park Existing tourism site provides opportunity for redevelopment to benefit the community.
 Site is currently in use as a Caravan Park.
-It is not considered that this site should be allocated for community use and should be changed to tourism.
+Site should not be allocated for community use and changed to tourism.